MYOFASCIAL FACIAL YOGA

 Myofascial facial work is mainly performed with the hands.
 They allow you to feel the deeper tensions in the tissues and act precisely on the fascia.
 Some tools such as gua sha can be used as a complement for facial drainage, but they do not replace manual work when the goal is to release deeper tensions.

+During a session, we first start with a conversation to understand your face, your needs and your goals.
 I then guide you step by step through movements adapted to your face that you will be able to reproduce at home.
+The goal is to help you become autonomous with a simple and realistic routine.

 Do you want to soften your wrinkles naturally?